belwalpb/knowledge-base/java/list-interface.md

 ## When to use ArrayList and when to use LinkedList?

-In Java, ArrayList and LinkedList are both classes that implement the List interface and provide the functionality of a dynamic array.
+In Java, ArrayList and LinkedList are both classes implements the List interface and provide the functionality of a dynamic array.
 However, they have different performance characteristics and are better suited to different use cases.

 You should use an ArrayList when: